merytpeters/notification-system/docs/template-service.md

 - uvicorn app.main:app --host 0.0.0.0 --port 8000 --reload

 ## Configuration (recommended environment variables)

-- PORT — service listen port (default: 8000)
 - TEMPLATE_DATABASE_URL — Postgres connection string (Xata-provided or self-hosted)

-## API surface (examples)

-- GET /templates/{namespace}/{name}?version=latest&locale=en
-  - Returns template metadata or rendered content depending on query params.

-- POST /templates/preview
-  - Request: template body + variables
-  - Response: rendered output (useful for previewing templates in UI)

-- POST /templates
-  - Create a new template (auth required)

-Design note: Keep the API small and focused — rendering and preview endpoints are the most important for consumers.

-## Data model (summary)

-- Template: id, namespace, name, version, locale, subject, body, metadata, created_at, updated_at
-- Template variables: schema describing expected keys and their types for validation

-Use Pydantic models for request/response and a migration-friendly schema for the DB.

-## Caching

-- Cache rendered templates keyed by template id/version/locale + variables fingerprint.
-- Use Redis for the cache and keep a sensible TTL.
-Provide a cache-bust endpoint or pub/sub invalidation when templates are updated.

 ## Healthchecks & readiness